County of Holland

-The County of Holland was a state of the Holy Roman Empire and from 1433 part of the Burgundian Netherlands, from 1482 part of the Habsburg Netherlands and from 1581 onward the leading province of the Dutch Republic, of which it remained a part until the Batavian Revolution in 1795.
+The County of Holland was a state of the Holy Roman Empire from its inception until 1433.
+From 1433 onward it was part of the Burgundian Netherlands, from 1482 part of the Habsburg Netherlands and from 1581 onward the leading province of the Dutch Republic until the Batavian Revolution in 1795.
 The territory of the County of Holland corresponds roughly with the current provinces of North Holland and South Holland in the Netherlands.

-The County of Holland was the first Holy Roman county in the area to develop.
+The County of Holland was the first Holy Roman county in the area to reach a substantial level of economic, cultural, military, and technological development, having had time to undergo this development before the area became classed as a county.

 Etymology

 The oldest sources refer to the not clearly defined county as Frisia, west of the Vlie (also known as West Frisia).
-Before 1101, sources talk about Frisian counts, but in this year Floris II, Count of Holland is mentioned as Florentius comes de Hollant (Floris, Count of Holland).
+Before 1101, sources talk about Frisian counts, but in this year Floris II, Count of Holland, is mentioned as Florentius comes de Hollant (Floris, Count of Holland).
 Another early usage of the word is a deed dated 1083 in which Dirk V used the term "Count of Holland" for himself.
 Holland is probably from the Old Dutch holt lant, literally "wood land".
-The counts of Holland generally kept to this single title until 1291, when Floris V, Count of Holland decided to call himself Count of Holland and Zeeland, lord of Friesland.
+The counts of Holland generally kept to this single title until 1291, when Floris V, Count of Holland decided to call himself "Count of Holland and Zeeland, Lord of Friesland".
 This title was also used after Holland was united with Hainault, Bavaria-Straubing, and the Duchy of Burgundy.
 The titles eventually lost their importance, and the last count, Philip II of Spain, only mentioned them halfway through his long list of titles.